pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

-- I've totally ignored the second dimension: system time, but SQL:2011 has that too.
+- Btw here is what system time looks like.
 - You add these `GENERATED` columns (which we support now!),
 - then you define a period with the magic name `SYSTEM_TIME`,
 - and you say the table has `SYSTEM VERSIONING`.
-- Then you get automatic transaction-time history.
+- Then you get automatic system-time history.
-- DML (insert/update/delete) works just like a non-temporal table.
+- There are no special DML commands, because the point is you don't manage this dimension.
+- There are no special constraints, because Postgres will never mess up.
+- Most likely we'll store the historical records in a separate table anyway.
+  - Other vendors do it that way, and even let you partition the history table by age.